USMAN-FAIZYAB-KHAN/Django-Delights/README.md

 - **User Authentication**: Secure and seamless login and sign-up system.
 - **Dynamic CRUD Operations**: Easily manage ingredients, menu items, and purchases.
 - **Inventory Tracking**: Real-time updates and tracking of stock levels and purchase costs.
-- **Elegant UI**: Responsive and user-friendly interface designed with Django templates.
+- **Ingredient-to-Menu Mapping**: Define the required ingredients and their quantities for each menu item.

 Built on Django's **Class-Based Views (CBVs)**, this application delivers clean and modular code, ensuring maintainability and scalability.